 Applied Digital Studies

 This website was used to inform viewers about the ‘Pink Tax’ and what states within the US are affected by it.
-There are three different platforms that are used to map out these differences: Google My Maps, MapChart and an SVG map that was coded with HTML and CSS to represent the different states.
+There are three different platforms that are used to map outline these differences: Google My Maps, MapChart and an SVG map that was coded with HTML and CSS to represent the different states and the variation in tax amounts across the country.

 American Technology and Culture

-This website was also a group project that was for my History of American Technology and Culture class.
+This website was created while working in a group project for my History of American Technology and Culture class.
 My group and I had to pick an American invention, research why it was selected over other similar inventions, describe how it was relevant to society and make a short documentary to describe our findings.

 Adventures in Digital History